ddrscott/ddrscott.site/docs/blog/2023/larry-pierce-aka-dad.md

 ## Official Obituary

-    Lawrence Roy “Larry” Pierce age 76, of Lake in the Hills, Illinois passed away on February 1, 2023, at Northwestern Medicine – Huntley Hospital.
+Lawrence Roy "Larry" Pierce age 76, of Lake in the Hills, Illinois passed away on February 1, 2023, at Northwestern Medicine – Huntley Hospital.

 Larry was a supportive loving father that enjoyed hikes, bike riding and traveling.
 He lived a simple life and indulged in simple pleasures like books and movies.
-Although he couldn’t tell a joke, he had a one-of-a-kind laugh.
+Although he couldn't tell a joke, he had a one-of-a-kind laugh.

 He was born in Chicago, Illinois on November 15, 1946, the loving son of Archie Roy and Grace (Thoring) Pierce.
 Larry is survived by his children, Scott (Karen) Pierce, Mark Pierce, and Julie Pierce; his grandchildren, Nathan, Morgan, Jeremy, and Kaili; his brother, Steve (Nancy) Pierce.

 ## Endless Story